MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-TenantAllowBlockListItems.md

 ## PARAMETERS

 ### -Ids
-The Ids parameter specifies the entry that you want to remove.
-The easiest way to find this value is to use the Get-TenantAllowBlockListItems cmdlet and the more user-friendly Entry property value (a URL or a file hash).
-An example value is `RgAAAAAI8gSyI_NmQqzeh-HXJBywBwCqfQNJY8hBTbdlKFkv6BcUAAAl_QCZAACqfQNJY8hBTbdlKFkv6BcUAAAl_oSPAAAA0`.
+The Ids parameter specifies the entry that you want to modify.
+To find this value, use the Get-TenantAllowBlockListItems cmdlet and the Entry property value (a URL or a file hash).

+An example value for this parameter is `RgAAAAAI8gSyI_NmQqzeh-HXJBywBwCqfQNJY8hBTbdlKFkv6BcUAAAl_QCZAACqfQNJY8hBTbdlKFkv6BcUAAAl_oSPAAAA0`.

 You can specify multiple values separated by commas.